top of page

 outline

-Program kickoff: Evening reception in Bratislava on Monday, May 26
+Program kickoff: Evening reception in Warsaw on Monday, October 20

 Day 1